 - Long-term impact of award on student and campus, including consideration of how this award will help to diversify the campus, reach new student populations that have not been supported by study abroad, and help break down barriers to study abroad.
 Indicators may include at least one of the following: financial need, first-generation students, underrepresented racial/ethnic groups, students with disabilities, gender, community college or transfer students, veterans, or students who have never traveled abroad.

 The validated applications that pass the technical review will be given to the Selection Committee for evaluation based on selection criteria.
-The Selection Committee will consist of two panelists representatives from Commitment Partner U.S. colleges or universities.

 The grant is to be used to support education abroad travel costs to and in the host country.
 The amount available under the IIE Generation Study Abroad Travel Grant Program is $2,000 per student.